- The internal components of the battery are faulty (Section 4A).

 - Defective switch (Section 12).

-Instrument panel readings are inaccurate or erratic (increase with engine speed)
+Instrument cluster readings are inaccurate or erratic (increase with engine speed)

 - Defective voltage regulator (Section 4A).

-Fuel or temperature sensors give only the maximum value
+Fuel or temperature sensors only give maximum value

 - Defective indicator (Section 12).